dibyendumajumdar/ravi/readthedocs/llvm-bindings.rst

   -- execution engine but no body local mainfunc = context:lua_CFunction("demo")

-Above creates an ``lvvm::Function`` instance within a new module.
+Above creates an ``llvm::Function`` instance within a new module.
 An EE is automatically attached.
 You can get hold of the module as shown below::

   -- Get hold of the module